silverstee1/ETH2GC-Card-Slot-Adapter/README.md

 As of swiss_1644 artifact build and Swiss Release Swiss v0.6r1664, BBA emulation has been added to Swiss Hypervisor and works on the front slots.
 See swiss build commit for more details.

+Disc iso streaming is not supported on the ENC28J60

 https://github.com/emukidid/swiss-gc

 PCB Fab: